-Moreover, as shown in Fig. 13, the momentum squared dependence of our normalized pion form factor corroborates with other models and shows good agreement with the experimental values, though the exact matches may depend on the specific normalization and parameters chosen for the model (as detailed in the numerical results).
+Moreover, as shown in Fig.~\ref{13a}, the momentum squared dependence of our normalized pion form factor corroborates with other models and shows good agreement with experimental values, though the exact matches may depend on the specific normalization and parameters chosen for the model (as detailed in the numerical results).
 This comparison highlights the thermal soft-wall model's consistency and predictive power in capturing pion low-energy dynamics.
-Besides the $T = 0$ values mentioned above, the temperature profiles (in Section 5 above) of the pion GPD, form factor, mass, radius and charge density, obtained using the thermal soft-wall model, are consistent with what one expects at increasing temperature: that is, they gradually fall off at higher temperatures and eventually vanish near the critical temperature.
+Besides the $T = 0$ values mentioned above, the temperature profiles (in Section 5 above) of the pion GPD, form factor, mass, radius and charge density, obtained using the thermal soft-wall model, are consistent with what one expects at increasing temperature: that is, they gradually fall off at higher temperatures (except for the radius, which diverges as explained in Section 5).
 In conclusion, our results present a comprehensive exploration of the temperature and momentum dependence of low-energy observables of pion dynamics, contributing to the ongoing investigation of hadron interactions within a hot medium, while validating the phenomenological applicability of the thermal soft-wall model.

 We note that suitable extensions to the formalism of the thermal soft-wall model may also be considered, either by admitting higher-order terms in the temperature dependence of the dilaton field through $K^2 (T)$ and / or considering a more general form of the dilation field.
-That would help render the applicability of the model at higher temperatures, including in the vicinity of the chiral phase transition.
+That would increase the precision of the model at higher temperatures, including in the vicinity of the chiral phase transition.
 Another interesting extension has been considered in \cite{Chelabi1, Chelabi2} where the bulk scalar potential was replaced with a quartic (and cubic) one.
 This provides a natural mechanism for spontaneous symmetry breaking, using which, a non-vanishing chiral condensate was computed near the chiral limit.
 Of course, this comes at the cost of introducing two additional free parameters, whose phenomenological consequences were studied in \cite{Xuanmin}.
 While these extra parameters may provide greater flexibility with model-fitting, it would be interesting to investigate their microscopic origins.